-- Symptoms for animals include vomiting, diarrhea, loss of appetite, excessive salivation or drooling, stumbling, seizures, convulsions, paralysis, disorientation, inactivity, excessive tiredness, fast heart rate and difficulty breathing.
-Seek veterinary care if your pet experiences these symptoms after exposure to harmful algal blooms.
+Symptoms for animals include vomiting, diarrhea, loss of appetite, excessive salivation or drooling, stumbling, seizures, convulsions, paralysis, disorientation, inactivity, excessive tiredness, fast heart rate and difficulty breathing.
+Please seek veterinary care if your pet experiences these symptoms after exposure to harmful algal blooms.

 What do harmful algal blooms look like?
 How will I be able to identify these blooms if I am on the lake?

 Discolored water, often with a paint-like appearance, with or without floating scum or mats may be evidence of a Harmful Algal Bloom.
 Pictures of Harmful Algal Blooms can be found here: www.dec.ny.gov/chemical/81962.html

 It is hard to tell a Harmful Algal Bloom from other non-harmful algae blooms.
 Therefore, you should avoid wading, swimming, boating, and fishing in waterbodies that are discolored or has scum or floating mats present.

 What should I do if I see a Harmful Algal Bloom on Canandaigua Lake?